nojronatron/nojronatron.github.io/README.md

 Code 301 - [Intermediate Software Development](#intermediate-software-development)
 Code 201 - [Foundations of Software Development](#foundations-of-software-development)

+## Code 401 Things I Want To Learn More About

+[ ] Interfaces
+[ ] Proper and efficient installation of a specified JDK in Linux
+[ ] When and why would I choose to develop in Java vs C# or Python?

 ## Advanced Software Development

 The following are reading and research notes taken during, and in preparation for Code401 Java: